 Minnie Bhatt, interior designer and founder of Minnie Bhatt Design, gives us the low down on how to effectively plan your kitchen layout

-A galley layout works best with an open kitchen style.
+A galley layout works best with an open kitchen design.
 Says Minnie, “Open kitchens have one wall which should be used for storage cabinets, the refrigerator, oven(s) and food processor.
 The counter facing the living space can have the hobb, the sink and drawers for ladles and cutlery.”
 Since vertical space is limited with this layout, make the most of what you have with tall modular units that can be customised to suit your needs.
 While designing these units, take stock of everything you need to store in them – crockery, utensils, groceries etc. – so that you can effectively decide the dimensions of each shelf.

 When choosing the flooring, Minnie suggests considering a non-skid material that is impervious and dark granite for the counter tops as light-coloured granite is porous.
 “DuPont Corian is impervious and a highly durable material, ideal for kitchen tops.”
 Keep in mind that the storage shutters below the counter should be slightly recessed so that nothing drips and the lower cabinets should have a skirting of at least three inches so that the shutters do not touch the floor or hit the user’s feet when being opened.